-- 4. This consent will lapse; after 117,000 cubic metres of material have been extracted from the development, or 8 years after the date it commences, whichever comes first. - 5.
+- 5. This consent will lapse after 117,000 cubic metres of material have been extracted from the development, or 8 years after the date it commences, whichever comes first. - 6.
 No more than 20,000 cubic metres a year shall be extracted and transported from the development.
+The proponent shall provide details to Council on an annual basis of actual quantities of materials that have been extracted and transported.